Piano Sonata in A minor, D 845 (Schubert): II. Andante poco mosso

 The second movement comprises 5 variations on a simple 32-bar, two-section theme with elements of counterpoint and chromaticism.
 The variations generally undergo progressive rhythmic subdivision, with a parallel minor variation followed by a key change that prepares a conclusive return to the tonic for the final variation.
-This format, which avoids tonal monotony and produces a sense of departure and return, is identical to that of Schubert's Impromptu No. 3 in B♭, D 935 (even including key relationships), and is typical of late classical works in general.
+This format, which avoids tonal monotony and produces a sense of departure and return, is identical to that of Schubert's Impromptu No. 3 in B♭, D 935 (even including key relationships) and is typical of late classical works in general.
 The first variation introduces an eliding chromatic figuration that accompanies the otherwise largely unaltered theme.
 The second variation is an energetic, liberally ornamented scherzando with ongoing chromatic and minor touches.
 The bleak, dramatic third variation is in the parallel minor, with a remarkable use of dissonance and a focus on the minor second D♭.
 This note prepares the key change to the submediant, A♭ major, in variation four, a virtuosic run of fast 32nd notes that makes heavy use of chromaticism and idiomatic pianistic figurations.
-The final variation, back in C major, is comparatively simple, with repeated chords in eighth note triplets and a pastoral quality.
-It retains the focus on D♭ from the previous variation, as well as minor key sections, tying together the movement.
+The final variation, back in C major, is comparatively simple, with repeated chords in eighth-note triplets and a pastoral quality.
+It retains the focus on D♭ from the previous variation as well as minor key sections, tying together the movement.
 The piece ends with a brief coda and a plagal cadence.

 In most printed versions, the first variation is not exact: 4 measures (corresponding to m.
-20-23 of the theme) are missing after measure 43.
+20–23 of the theme) are missing after measure 43.
 This discrepancy was first pointed out by Paul Badura-Skoda.
-(Neue Zeitschrift für Musik 119, 1958 p.
+(Neue Zeitschrift für Musik 119, 1958, p.
 635-43).
-The Wiener Urtext edition provides an emendation with the note: "Passage in smaller print - editor's suggested insertion - totally missing in [First Edition], probably due to engraver's error when changing to new page.
-Inconceivable that Schubert would deliberately omit four measures here since there is complete conformity in the other variations."
+The Wiener Urtext edition provides an emendation with the note: "Passage in smaller print — editor's suggested insertion — totally missing in [First Edition], probably due to the engraver's error when changing to a new page.
+It is inconceivable that Schubert would deliberately omit four measures here since there is complete conformity in the other variations."
 (Schubert: Sämtliche Klaviersonaten Band 2 (Tirimo), p.
 241.)
 The First Edition is the primary source since the autograph itself is lost.